aytchell/kata_landing_rover/src/README.md

 ## Good to know

-- Planets are spheres, so there are no left/right or top/bottom boundaries
+- Planets are torus-shaped, so there are no left/right or top/bottom boundaries (so if you leave the map in north/south direction you re-enter it in the same column; when leaving the map in east/west direction you re-enter in the same row)
 - a `.` is a free surface, where the Landing Rover can land or drive on
 - a `x` is a obstacle, which can't crossed by the Landing Rover
 - one character is one moving unit (for command MF/MB)